alan-zhang-22/mdkit/docs/implementation-plan.md

 ## Conclusion

-The implementation is progressing excellently with **Phase 1 (Foundation & Core Infrastructure) fully completed** and **Phase 2 (Document Processing Core) approximately 95% complete**.
+The implementation is progressing excellently with **Phase 1 (Foundation & Core Infrastructure) and Phase 2 (Document Processing Core) both fully completed**.

 **Key Achievements:**
-- ✅ Solid foundation with comprehensive testing (116/116 tests passing)
+- ✅ Solid foundation with comprehensive testing (120/120 tests passing)
 - ✅ Vision framework integration working
-- ✅ Core document processing pipeline implemented
+- ✅ Complete document processing pipeline implemented
 - ✅ Header/footer detection functional
 - ✅ LLM integration framework in place
 - ✅ High-quality PDF to image conversion with professional enhancement
 - ✅ Multi-page PDF processing with streaming output
 - ✅ Configurable page range support
+- ✅ Element merging system fully implemented and tested

 **Current Focus:**
-The main remaining work in Phase 2 is implementing the element merging logic to complete the document processing pipeline.
-The PDF to image conversion and multi-page processing are now fully functional with professional-grade quality.
-Once element merging is complete, the system will be able to handle complex document layouts with split headers and list items, producing clean, well-structured markdown output.
+Phase 3 is ready to start with the implementation of the `HeaderAndListDetector` class.
+This will add pattern-based header detection, list item recognition, and intelligent merging of split elements.
+The foundation is solid and all core functionality is working.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested
 - **Low Risk**: PDF processing pipeline is production-ready with professional quality
+- **Low Risk**: Element merging system is complete and tested
 - **Medium Risk**: Integration testing not yet started
-- **Medium Risk**: Element merging logic not yet implemented
+- **Medium Risk**: Advanced header detection not yet implemented

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.

-The next major milestone is completing element merging and demonstrating end-to-end document processing with complex layouts.
+**Next Major Milestone**: Complete Phase 3 to add intelligent header detection and list processing, which will significantly improve markdown output quality and structure.